Skip to main content

 Transformers?

-While messing around with GPT-2-based preference learning in late October 2019, I became curious if folk-RNN could be improved by simply throwing one of the GPT-2 models at it.4 (Not the large ones, of course, which would overfit far too easily or hadn’t been released yet, but GPT-2-117M.)
+GPT-2: a perfect match.
+While messing around with GPT-2-based preference learning in late October 2019, I became curious if folk-RNN could be improved by simply throwing one of the GPT-2 models at it.
+(Not the large ones, of course, which would overfit far too easily or hadn’t been released yet, but GPT-2-117M.)
 GPT-2 is unable to model raw WAV audio, or MIDI, because a meaningful musical piece is a WAV sequence of hundreds of thousands to millions of symbols long, and a MIDI piece is tens of thousands of symbols long, which far exceed GPT-2’s small context window (but see later), and why OpenAI used Sparse Transformers for its MIDI generation, as Sparse Transformers can scale to text with tens of thousands of characters.
 However, the high-level notation of ABC pieces means they fit just fine into the GPT-2 window.

 I had avoided doing anything music with GPT-2, focusing on my poetry generation instead, because I assumed OpenAI would be doing a MuseNet followup, but months later, they’d done nothing further, and when I inquired, I got the impression that their music projects were over.
 So why not?